Russell Wilson Player Prop Bets for NFL Week 18 | Seattle vs. Arizona 1/9/2022

 Season Stats

-- He also has 178 rushing yards on 39 carries with one touchdown, averaging 11.1 yards per game.
+- He also adds 178 rushing yards (11.1 ypg) on 39 carries while scoring one touchdown on the ground.

-- The Seahawks have called a pass in 55.0% of their plays from scrimmage this year while staying on the ground 45.0% of the time.
-This offensive attack ranks 17th in the NFL in points scored.

-- Wilson has thrown 40 passes in the red zone this season, 38.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Wilson's matchup with the Cardinals.